Emergency Medical Responders Confront Racial Bias

 If the man doesn't get the medicine when he needs it, he could rupture his esophagus and die, Gregory says.

-So, he doesn't call the ambulance anymore.
+So he doesn't call the ambulance anymore.
 Instead, he goes straight to a hospital emergency department for help.
 But, Gregory says, the same thing keeps happening — the health professionals in the ER won't prescribe him the medicine he needs.

 "I took his entire medical record and faxed it over to the emergency department director of a local hospital system, in anticipation of this very problem," Gregory says.
 "And still, when he presented, it was the same exact thing."

-During a shift-change at American Medical Response headquarters in Portland, I discuss the problem with EMTs and paramedics who are getting their rigs ready for the next shift.
+During a shift change at American Medical Response headquarters in Portland, I discuss the problem with EMTs and paramedics who are getting their rigs ready for the next shift.

-Jennifer Sanders, who has been a paramedic for 30 years, tells me she's heard about the new study.
-She's adamant that her work is not affected by race.
+Jennifer Sanders, who has been a paramedic for 30 years, tells me she has heard about the new study.
+She is adamant that her work is not affected by race.

 "I've never treated anybody different — regardless," says Sanders.

-Most of the emergency responders I speak with, including Jason Dahlke , say race doesn't affect the treatment they give.
+Most of the emergency responders I speak with, including Jason Dahlke, say race doesn't affect the treatment they give.
 But Dahlke also says he and some of his co-workers are thinking deeply about unconscious bias.

 "Historically it's the way this country has been," Dahlke says.
 "In the beginning we had slavery and Jim Crow and redlining — and all of that stuff you can get lost in on a large, macro scale.
 Yeah.
 It's there."